PetersQuinn/ReliabilityInLLMs/README.md

 We train a small "trust head" on top of inference-time features derived directly from the model's token-level outputs.
 All features are leakage-safe and computable in a single forward pass.

+## Experimental Setup

+Models were trained on 30k QA examples and evaluated on a held-out 12.5k test set.
+Trust labels were derived using:

+• `trustworthy_em`: Exact match with gold answer
+• `trustworthy_f1_80`: Token F1 ≥ 0.80

+All models were tuned using 5-fold stratified CV optimizing Average Precision.
+Calibration (sigmoid / isotonic) was fit on validation only.

 ### Feature Categories

 * **Token confidence aggregates**